Not an Easy Win

 Chrystal D Giles

-Chrystal D. Giles is a champion for diversity and representation in children's literature.
-She made her debut with Take Back the Block, which received multiple starred reviews and was an NPR Books We Love selection.
-Chrystal lives outside Charlotte, North Carolina, with her husband and son and is currently working on her next middle-grade novel.
+Chrystal D. Giles is a champion for diversity in children's literature and made her debut with Take Back the Block, which has received multiple starred reviews.
+Chrystal lives outside Charlotte, North Carolina with her husband and son and is currently working on her next middle grade novel.
+Visit her at chrystaldgiles.com and @creativelychrys.

 Classification